sensu/sensu-docs/content/sensu-go/5.0/sensuctl/reference.md

 contents of the resource in `spec` and identifies its Sensu Go `type` (see below for an example, and [this table][3] for a list of supported types).

+For example, the following file `my-resources.json` specifies two resources: a `marketing-site` check and a `slack` handler.

 {{< highlight shell >}}
 {
   "type": "CheckConfig",